January 14, 2021

 3. Focused

-You control the number of mission and income generation ideas you undertake.
-(Uncontrolled, they swarm around you like mosquitoes at dusk and they keep you busy swatting but not making progress.)
-You focus on one, and no more than three to energize you, your board, and your staff.
+You control the number of mission and income-generation ideas you undertake.
+(Uncontrolled, they swarm around you like mosquitoes at dusk, keeping you busy swatting but not making progress.)
+You focus on one, and no more than three, to energize you, your board, and your staff.

 4. Asks